General Motors, on the brink of bankruptcy?

 top 500 global companies, has raised questions over viability of General

-, the world's biggest car manufacturer.
+Motors, the world's biggest car manufacturer.
 It may have to resort to

 chapter 11 sooner than expected, the magazine says.